ETCBC/dss/docs/transcription.md

 We discuss the brackets under the node type [*cluster*](#cluster).
 Each type of bracket corresponds to a feature of the same name at the *sign* level.

-With some difficulty, you can reconstruct the Abegg source from this, modulo the order of flags and brackets.
+With some difficulty, you can reconstruct the source data from this, modulo the order of flags and brackets.

-The recommended way to reconstruct the original transcriptions by Abegg is to go to the word level.
+The recommended way to reconstruct the original transcriptions is to go to the word level.

 ## Cluster